Amazon Fire TV: Second generation

 On October 20, 2016, Amazon released the Fire TV Stick with Alexa Voice Remote, codenamed "Tank".
 Other than the new remote, the updates include MediaTek MT8127D Quad-core ARM 1.3 GHz processor with a Mali-450 MP4 GPU, and support for the H.265 (HEVC) codec.
-Wireless hardware upgrades includes a dual-band 802.11a/b/g/n/ac Wi-Fi with 2x2 MIMO and Bluetooth 4.1.
+Wireless hardware upgrades includes a dual-band 802.11a/b/g/n/ac Wi-Fi with 2 × 2 MIMO and Bluetooth 4.1.
 It retains the 1GB of RAM and 8GB of storage and weighs slightly more at 1.1 oz.

-In January 2019, the second-generation Fire TV Stick was re-issued with the updated remote from the 4K model.
+On January 15, 2019, the second-generation Fire TV Stick was re-issued with the updated remote from the 4K model.

 Third generation

 On October 15, 2020, a third generation Fire TV Stick models were released.
 The Fire TV Stick model includes a remote with TV control buttons where the Fire TV Stick Lite model's remote does not include TV controls.
 Both models include similar internal hardware as the Fire TV Stick 4K, except for a maximum output resolution of 1080p and only 1 GB of RAM.
 In 2021, the third-generation Fire TV Stick was re-issued with an updated remote "3rd Gen Alexa Voice Remote".